This page was reviewed under our medical and editorial policy by

 If other tests indicate a high likelihood that a tumor is cancerous, the patient may undergo surgery to have it removed.
 In this case, the tissue may be analyzed after surgery, instead of through a biopsy.

-Molecular testing is a more sophisticated analysis of tissue and cell samples, looking for specific gene mutations or proteins that may help direct treatment.
-Ask your care team whether you are a candidate for this test and whether it can be performed on your tissue sample.
+Advanced genomic testing is a more sophisticated analysis of tissue and cell samples, looking for specific gene mutations or proteins that may help direct treatment.

-Reviewing your test results enables your care team to put together a more complete picture of your condition, including the stage of the cancer and treatment options.
+Reviewing test results enables the care team to put together a more complete picture of each patient's condition, including the stage of the cancer and treatment options.

 Determining the stage of pancreatic cancer is based on three important factors: